EPIC-guide/epic-guide.github.io/_life/money-americans.md

  * The foreign asset reporting requirements described above don't apply to you.

-If you are being considered a US tax resident but are on a student visa and want to claim you are a nonresident, file Form&nbsp;8843.
+If you are being considered a US tax resident but are on a student visa and want to claim you are a nonresident, file Form 8843.

 ### Swiss taxes

 The [Money](money) page covers the basics.
-In particular, without a Pillar&nbsp;3a, the tax deducted at source (_l'impôt à la source_) in a regular year is probably less than what you would have to pay if you filled out the _Taxation ordinaire ultérieure_ (TOU) form, so requesting a TOU if you don't have to is not worth it.
+In particular, without a Pillar 3a, the tax deducted at source (_l'impôt à la source_) in a regular year is probably less than what you would have to pay if you filled out the _Taxation ordinaire ultérieure_ (TOU) form, so requesting a TOU if you don't have to is not worth it.
 In the year